Fisheries of Note

 Makes this list due to restricted seasons.
 Flatfish are in my top 5 species to pursue, I love catching them and I love eating them.
-Recreational season is slated to open August 16, 2020 and close September 30, 2020 in both internal and ocean waters.
-Additionally my possession of a commercial license will extend the ability of clients to go home with flounder through October 20, 2020 while fishing in internal state waters.
+Recreational season is slated to open Mid August and close at the end of September in both internal and ocean waters.
+Additionally, my possession of a commercial license will extend the ability of clients to go home with flounder through late October while fishing in internal state waters.
 Tactics include vertical jigging, casting plastics, and of course feeding them live bait.
-If you are wanting to take home some delicious flounder filets make sure to book a trip during the this time frame.
+If you are wanting to take home some delicious flounder filets make sure to book a trip during this time frame.

 (Late Sept through Early December)